 the issue of aid to africa has its pros and cons, with corruption being particularly alarming.

-[T]he president spent a week last September in the Palace hotel, one of Manhattan’s most prestigious addresses.
+[T]he president spent a week last September in the Palace hotel, one of Manhattan’s most prestigious addresses.the whopping bill totaled out to $295,000 for 26 rooms and 8 rooms, all "to deliver a 15-minute speech to the general assembly’s 60th anniversary summit."

 He paid $8,500 (about £4,875) a night for a three-storey [sic] suite with art deco furniture, a Jacuzzi bathtub and a 50in plasma television screen.
 His room service charges on September 18 alone came to more than £2,000.